JFMandujanoR/BHBA_NEFA_numeric_prediction/README.md

 - Here we can find the [rtFMS regression outcome for blood BHBA in dairy cows](https://github.com/JFMandujanoR/QCheck_Prediction_Report/blob/master/rtFMS_BHBA_numeric.md)
 __________________________________________________________________________________________________________________________
 NOTE:

-Regarding complete tables with metric results from each model please email me (mandujanorey@wisc.edu) asking for an especific model following the nomenclature above.
-Please especify the task and indicator.
+Regarding complete tables with metric results from each model please email me (mandujanorey@wisc.edu) asking for a specific model following the nomenclature above.
+Please specify the task and indicator.
 For example:

 _Model IR, EMR.NONE, Raw, AllWN, Breed.Yes, Milk.Model.Yes for Detection/Classification Task NEFA_

-Or, if you wish I can send a compelte branch of a regression tree (in the links above) asking for a number of branch.
+Or, if you wish I can send a complete branch of a regression tree (in the links above) asking for a number of branch.
 For example:

 _Branch 3 for Detection/Classification Task NEFA_
 __________________________________________________________________________________________________________________________